 Understand, too, the behaviors of your audience and, most importantly from an SEO perspective, what questions are being asked by your audience.
 You need to ensure that your content answers these questions better than your competition, whether directly or indirectly.

 Design, redesign accordingly

-Once you have established a thesis and have a developed sense of your position in the marketplace, it’s time to start greasing the gears of your sales engine, aka your website.
+Once you have established a thesis and have a developed sense of your position in the marketplace through your website content strategy, it’s time to start greasing the gears of your sales engine, aka your website.
 Use your thesis to stake out your position and tell your story relentlessly.
 Get visitors clicking, scrolling, filling out forms.

 Make sure that your website architecture is set up in an intuitive way around your inbound sales funnel.
 Remember that Navigation = Narration.
-Hey, I just made that up, but it sounds nice, and it makes sense.
 Site navigation provides visitors with a kind of ‘choose-your-own-adventure’ experience.

 But just like the popular 1980s book series of the same name, the outcomes are predetermined no matter the adventure one chooses.
 Where a visitor to your site decides to go, you ultimately have no say in this.
 But the thesis of your website should act like a lighthouse, always bringing them back to the desired outcome.